arrow_back

 The State of Home Health Agency Performance in 2026

-Under new value-based payment rules, quality of care performance is becoming the most powerful driver of HHA economics and growth.
-See how your agency performs against industry standards, overall and across key outcome measures.
+Under new value-based payment rules, quality of care is becoming the most powerful driver of HHA financial performance and growth.
+See how your agency performs against industry standards across key outcome measures.

 Published on